mikebrgs/hive/data/readme.txt

 data8.bag - two trackers, one lighthouse, static on dock data9.bag - two trackers, one lighthouse, static for 30 secs, move for 60 secs guided manually, static for 30 secs

-data10.bag - one tracker, one lighthouse, static on center of granite table data11.bag - one tracker, one lighthouse, static on dock data12.bag - one tracker, one lighthouse, static for 30 secs, move for 30 secs guided manually, static for 30 secs
+The following 3 bags do not converge with the regular calibration data10.bag - one tracker, one lighthouse, static on center of granite table data11.bag - one tracker, one lighthouse, static on dock data12.bag - one tracker, one lighthouse, static for 30 secs, move for 30 secs guided manually, static for 30 secs

+data13.bag - one tracker, two lighthouses, static on center of granite table, light ON

+14, 15 and 16 do not exist
-data13.bag - one tracker, two lighthouses, static on ceneter of granite table, light ON data14.bag - one tracker, two lighthouses, static on ceneter of granite table, light OFF data15.bag - one tracker, two lighthouses, static for 10 secs, move for 60 secs guided manually, static for 30 secs, light ON data16.bag - one tracker, two lighthouses, static for 10 secs, move for 60 secs guided manually, static for 30 secs, light OFF
+data14.bag - one tracker, two lighthouses, static on center of granite table, light OFF data15.bag - one tracker, two lighthouses, static for 10 secs, move for 60 secs guided manually, static for 30 secs, light ON data16.bag - one tracker, two lighthouses, static for 10 secs, move for 60 secs guided manually, static for 30 secs, light OFF

-data20.bag - one tracker, two lighthouses, moving back and forth
+data20.bag - one tracker, two lighthouses, moving back and forward

 TR1